TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-Of all the files inside our compressed file, there is only one that is identical in absolutely all Linux OS, which is .bash_logout.
+Of all the files inside our compressed file, there is only one that is identical in absolutely `all Linux OS`, which is `.bash_logout`.

-So we copy one from our system and bring it to the current path:
+So we copy one from `our system` and bring it to the current path:

 <br />